repasuma/mcp-oauth2-aws-cognito/README.md

 4. Click the "Fetch MCP Data" button to make an authenticated request to the MCP server

-5. Visit http://localhost:3002 to test the DCR flow.
-Auto-discovery client with Dynamic Client Registration.
+5. Visit http://localhost:3002 to test the DCR flow, auto-discovery client with Dynamic Client Registration.

 ### Cleanup
 1. Cleanup AWS resources